-The standard rooms are large: each has two queen-sized beds with mosquito nets, a small lobby and an en-suite bathroom with shower (hot water only between 06h00-09h00 and 18h00-21h00).
-The rooms are glass-fronted with a small patio/balcony from which to admire the incredible view.
+The standard rooms are large.
+Each has two queen size beds with mosquito nets, a small entrance hall and an en-suite bathroom with shower.
+Hot water only on tap between 06:00 and 09:00 and 18:00 and 21:00.
+The rooms are glass-fronted with a small patio or balcony from which to admire the incredible view.
 Eight of the standard rooms are interleading and ideal for families or friends travelling together.

-The suites are double-storey, with a lobby and lounge on the ground floor and a spiral staircase leading up to the large bedroom with king-sized platform bed and an en-suite bathroom.
+The suites are double-storey, with an entrance hall and lounge on the ground floor and a spiral staircase leading up to the large bedroom with king size platform beds and en-suite bathrooms.
 They are comfortably furnished with big sofas, a veranda on the ground floor and a balcony upstairs.
 The bathroom has a huge bathtub facing the plains and there is an outside, open-air shower.

-Unlike many other lodges in the area, this one is not thatched, but rather flat-roofed.
+Unlike many other lodges in the area, this one is not thatched but flat-roofed.
 Private parties and sundowners can be enjoyed on the roof with its incredible views.
 The main lodge is bright and airy, with a reception area, comfortable lobby, dining room with outdoor terrace, bar and curio shop.
-There’s a gym and a TV room, too.
+There is a gym and TV room, too.

-The main lodge is well-designed with floor-to-ceiling windows to maximise the views.
-In the garden, a large pool and sun loungers are the perfect spot to relax at and cool down after a hot day's game-viewing.
-There's a bar at the poolside to quench your thirst.
+The main lodge is well designed with floor-to-ceiling windows to maximise the views.
+In the garden, a large pool and sun loungers are the perfect spot to relax at and cool down after a hot day's game viewing.
+There's a poolside bar to quench your thirst.

 Dining at Serengeti Sopa Lodge

-Visitors to Serengeti Sopa bring their own guide and 4X4.
-Daily game drives are recommended to see all that the Serengeti offers.
-Ideally, these should take place early in the morning and late afternoon, with a break in the heat of the middle of the day for lunch and a nap (as the animals do).
+Visitors to Serengeti Sopa bring their own guide and 4x4s.
+Daily game drives are recommended to see all the Serengeti has to offer.
+Ideally, these should take place early in the morning and late afternoon, with a break in the heat of the middle of the day for lunch and a nap as the animals do.

 First and foremost, game drives through the beautiful Serengeti with its abundance of wildlife.

-Bright and airy, with large rooms and beautiful views across the plains of the Serengeti, this lodge is a great option for those looking for more of a hotel-type base for their safari.
-It is reasonably-priced and comfortable, with great service from the staff.
+Bright and airy, with large rooms and beautiful views across the plains of the Serengeti, this lodge is a great option for those looking for more of a hotel type base for their safari.
+Serengeti Sopa Lodge is reasonably priced and comfortable, with great service from the staff.